-So if you do earn in the crypto markets you may want to declare those earnings before the IRS declares them for you.
+So if you do make money using crypto you may want to declare those earnings before the IRS.

 What Should Investors Know Before Investing in Cryptocurrency?

-Cryptocurrency can be very sexy.
-It is reminiscent of the early days of the Internet when everyone was dumping money in without any real idea of what they’re doing.
+Investing in cryptocurrency can be very tempting.
+It is reminiscent of the early days of the Internet when everyone was putting money in without any real idea of what they’re doing.
 Because of the volatile nature of cryptocurrency, it’s important to understand your risk.